Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 REGISTRATION HAS TWO PARTS:

-Deposit: $1,000
+Deposit: $750

-• Everyone is required to pay a nonrefundable $1,000 deposit to save your spot at the retreat.
+• Everyone is required to pay a nonrefundable $750 deposit to save your spot at the retreat.
 Because this is your registration fee that covers the hard costs of the event, it is not tax deductible.

-Fundraising Requirement: $5,000
+Fundraising Requirement: $2,750

-• This retreat is a getaway for folks in the T1D community — but at its core, it is a fundraiser to support subsidies for kids with T1D attending Riding On Insulin ski, snowboard and surf camps.
+• This retreat is a getaway for adults in the T1D community — but at its core, it is a fundraiser to support subsidies for kids with T1D attending Riding On Insulin ski, snowboard and surf camps.
 You can pay this tax-deductible amount up front, or fundraise the amount on our easy-to-use online fundraising platform!
 Once you register, you'll receive an email from our team along with a link to create your fundraising page.
 Tax deductible donations can be taken electronically, or you can send checks to the Riding On Insulin mailbox to be added manually to your total.

-• All monies must be raised by September 15th, 2022.
+• All monies must be raised by January 22nd, 2024.
 Whatever difference is left at that time, we will charge your initial card used for your deposit to complete your registration fee.

-Total Investment: $6,000
+Total Investment: $3,500

 *If you do have a group of 3 traveling together willing to share 1 cabin using a pullout bed (in addition to the existing twin and double beds), we will offer a $600 discount on fundraising for each of the three attendees, on a space available basis.*